afstanton/geodesic/README.md

 Geodesic is my personal project management and business development system, named after the mathematical concept of the shortest distance between two points.
 This repository serves as both a planning workspace and development environment for building a sustainable business empire that will ultimately fund molecular nanotechnology research.

-## Project Status: Strategic Planning Complete
+## Project Status: Implementation Phase - Building First SaaS Application

-**Current Phase:** Decision point between two validated SaaS opportunities
+**Current Phase:** Active development of the first SaaS application, Vantage.
-**Documentation:** Comprehensive analysis and implementation plans completed
+**Documentation:** Comprehensive analysis, implementation plans, and development roadmaps are in place.
-**Next Step:** Begin development of chosen application
+**Next Step:** Execute the development roadmap to launch the MVP.

 ## The Mission